Beyond The Ordinary

 The image features the official crest of Barnard Castle School, an independent day and boarding school located in County Durham, England.

-Motto: "Parvis imbutus tentabis grandia tutus", which translates to "Having been steeped in small things, you will attempt great things safely".
+'Parvis imbutus tentabis grandia tutus', which translates to "Having been steeped in small things, you will attempt great things safely".

 This image depicts a satirical cartoon of Dominic Cummings, the former Chief Adviser to the Prime Minister, portrayed as He-Man.